 A list of some of the ways in which we engaged various people face-to-face can be found here.
 We have also listed the organisations we worked with to create this strategy at the back of our new strategy.

-Stakeholders have been engaged through face-to-face group and one-to-one meetings; attending and contributing to various conferences, workshops and meetings; commissioning an independent grantee perception survey through the Centre for Effective Philanthropy (227 anonymous responses received); launching an online survey from November 2016 to January 2017 open to all (62 responses received); launching a second online survey open to all from February 2017 to March 2017 (84 responses received) and through our social media hashtag #BridgingLondon.
-This is a conversation that will continue until the next strategy is agreed, and beyond.
+Stakeholders have mainly been engaged through face-to-face group and one-to-one meetings; attending and contributing to various conferences, workshops and meetings; commissioning an independent grantee perception survey through the Centre for Effective Philanthropy (227 anonymous responses received); launching an online survey from November 2016 to January 2017 open to all (66 responses received); launching a second online survey open to all from February 2017 to March 2017 (84 responses received) and through our social media hashtag #BridgingLondon.
+This is a conversation that will continue throughout the lifetime of Bridging Divides.

 This work has been further underpinned by various pieces of research that we have commissioned to analyse need in London through the prism of disadvantage; funding best practice; and to determine CBT’s role in London’s funding ecology.
 All of our research can be found here.